Learning-and-Intelligent-Systems/predicators/predicators/spot_utils/README.md

 We currently use REST interface from the [DETIC SAM BDAI repo](https://github.com/bdaiinstitute/detic-sam/).

-Note that BDAI is currently transitioning to using `torchserve`, so we likely need to update the client code a bit.

 The pipeline is as follows:
 - Set up the repo
   - See the instructions in the above-linked repo.
 Note that you need to use the branch listed above.